MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 - **12: LSASS.exe was started as a protected process with level: 4**

 > [!NOTE]
-> You might receive a security notification or warning that **Local Security protection is off** with a persistent prompt to restart.
+> Windows Security might display a security notification or warning that **Local Security protection is off** with a persistent prompt to restart.
 If you've enabled LSA protection and restarted your device at least once, and Event Viewer shows that Wininit event 12 occurred at startup, you can ignore this warning.
 For more information, see ["Local Security Authority protection is off" with persistent restart](/windows/release-health/resolved-issues-windows-11-22h2#3048msgdesc).

 ## LSA and Credential Guard

 LSA protection is a security feature that defends sensitive information like credentials from theft by blocking untrusted LSA code injection and process memory dumping.
-LSA Protection runs in the background by isolating the LSA process in a container and preventing other processes, like malicious actors or apps, from accessing the feature.
+LSA protection runs in the background by isolating the LSA process in a container and preventing other processes, like malicious actors or apps, from accessing the feature.
 This isolation makes LSA Protection a vital security feature, which is why it's enabled by default in Windows 11.

 Starting in Windows 10, Credential Guard also helps prevent credential theft attacks by protecting NTLM password hashes, Kerberos Ticket Granting Tickets (TGTs), and credentials stored by applications as domain credentials.
 Kerberos, NTLM, and Credential Manager isolate secrets by using virtualization-based security (VBS).

 With Credential Guard enabled, the LSA process talks to a component called the isolated LSA process, or LSAIso.exe, that stores and protects secrets.
 Data stored by the isolated LSA process is protected by using VBS and isn't accessible to the rest of the operating system.
 LSA uses remote procedure calls to communicate with the isolated LSA process.

 Starting in Windows 11 version 22H2, VBS and Credential Guard are enabled by default on all devices that meet the system requirements.
-LSA Protection and Credential Guard are complimentary, and systems that support Credential Guard or have it enabled by default can also enable and benefit from LSA protection.

 Credential Guard is supported on 64-bit Secure Boot devices only.
-Credential Guard doesn't protect credentials for local accounts, Microsoft accounts, Active Directory databases on Windows Server domain controllers, or credential input pipelines such as Windows Server running Remote Desktop Gateway.

-Enabling Credential Guard on domain controllers isn't recommended.
-Credential Guard doesn't provide any added security to domain controllers, and can cause application compatibility issues.
+LSA protection and Credential Guard are complimentary, and systems that support Credential Guard or have it enabled by default can also enable and benefit from LSA protection.
 For more information about Credential Guard, see [Credential Guard overview](/windows/security/identity-protection/credential-guard).

 ## More resources